youweichen0208/YC-Tech-Blog/src/data-structure/dfs.md

 ### Space Complexity:

 The space complexity of DFS is O(H), where H is the height of the tree.
 This is because in the worst-case scenario, the maximum amount of space is used when the algorithm needs to store information for traversing all the way down to the leaf node along a single branch, which corresponds to the height of the tree.

+## What is the difference between binary tree and binary search tree?

+- **Binary Tree**: In a binary tree, there are no restrictions on the value of the nodes.
+The left child and right child of a node do not have specific order.
+- **Binary Search Tree**: In a BST, for each node, all elements in the left subtree are less than the node, and all elements in the right subtree are greater than the node.
+This property applies to each node in the tree, not just the root, and makes searching for a value very efficient.

+## Related techniques in dfs:

+- we can use inorder traversal to find the kth smallest element in the binary search tree(BST).
+In BST, inorder traversal will start from the smallest element in the tree, and go to 2nd smallest,...